Supreme Court Justice Ginsburg fractures three ribs in fall

 Ginsburg, who made her name as an advocate for women’s rights, voiced support for the #MeToo movement against sexual misconduct even as Kavanaugh was about to face a Senate hearing on the allegations against him, saying that unlike in her youth, “women nowadays are not silent about bad behavior.”

-Trump was scheduled to go to the court on Thursday for a formal ceremony seating Kavanaugh.
+Trump went to the court on Thursday for a formal ceremony welcoming Kavanaugh to the nation’s highest court.
+Kavanaugh was sworn in to the lifetime job last month.

+The president sat along with first lady Melania Trump at the front of the marble-walled courtroom near the justices’ mahogany bench, and made no public remarks.
+Some leading Republicans from the U.S. Congress, including Senate Majority Leader Mitch McConnell, attended.

 Ginsburg made critical comments about Trump when he was running for president in 2016, in an unusual foray into politics by a Supreme Court justice.

-She later said she regretted making the comments, saying “judges should avoid commenting on a candidate for public office.”
+She later said she regretted making the remarks, saying “judges should avoid commenting on a candidate for public office.”

+Ginsburg is a hero among many U.S. liberals, sometimes called “The Notorious R.B.G” in a nickname based on the late American rapper The Notorious B.I.G.

+Ginsburg has helped buttress equality rights during her time on the high court, including in sex discrimination cases, and has been a champion of abortion rights and gay rights.
+In 2010, after the retirement of more senior liberals, she became the court’s voice of liberalism on behalf of women, racial minorities and the poor and disenfranchised.

 Kavanaugh’s Senate confirmation process convulsed the nation just weeks before Tuesday’s congressional elections in which Trump’s fellow Republicans lost control of the U.S. House of Representatives but built on their majority in Senate, which has sole authority over judicial and Supreme Court nominations.